 - The associate degree medical assisting program at Quinebaug Valley Community College is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).

-- The medical assisting program, based on their annual report form required by the Medical Assisting Educational Review Board, has a 5-year job placement rate of 91% and a certification exam passing rate of 91%.
+- The medical assisting program, based on their annual report form required by the Medical Assisting Educational Review Board, has a certification exam passing rate of 100% for 2016.

 Our graduates have obtained employment in over 25 different medical facilities in Northeast Connecticut, Massachusetts and Rhode Island.
 Employment is expected to grow, and the Department of Labor projects that it will be one of the fasting growing occupations from 2018 to 2026.

 Many graduates from this program have chosen to continue their studies post-graduation.
 Some options include:

 - Obtained nursing degrees (Both ASN and BSN)